peggyjs/from-mem/README.md

      */
     includeGlobals?: boolean;
     /**
-     * For type "globals", what name is
-     * exported from the module?
+     * For type "globals", what name is exported from the module?
      */
     globalExport?: string;
+    /**
+     * Specifies the line number offset that is displayed in stack traces
+     * produced by this script.
+     */
+    lineOffset?: number | undefined;
+    /**
+     * Specifies the first-line column number ffset that is displayed in stack
+     * traces produced by this script.
+     */
+    columnOffset?: number | undefined;
 };
 ```